sandeep4055/mlops_specalization/README.md

 - **Model-centric approach:** In the model-centric approach, the focus is on designing and training a sophisticated model that can learn complex patterns and relationships in the data, even if the data is noisy or incomplete.
 The idea is that if the model is expressive enough, it can capture the underlying structure of the data, and produce accurate predictions even if the input data is imperfect.
 In this approach, the model is seen as the key to achieving good performance, and the emphasis is on designing and training a model that is well-suited to the task at hand.

 <p>Both approaches have their advantages and disadvantages, and the choice of approach depends on the specific problem and domain.
 The data-centric approach is often more effective when the data is plentiful and well-structured, while the model-centric approach is often more effective when the data is complex or noisy, or when the problem requires a high degree of accuracy or flexibility.</p>

+***In machine learning, having good quality data is crucial for model performance, and even the best models will struggle with bad data, while models with suboptimal performance can still perform well with high-quality data.***

 ## The key challenges in model development are: